ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 - New information is discovered that may alter the acceptance criteria or functional requirements of a ticket.
 - A team member has upcoming leave and is still working on a ticket, ensuring that when picked up by someone new a brief overview of the current status is passed on.

-### **💡 Archive POC Repositories Once POCs are Complete**
+### **✅ Archive Repository Once a Proof of Concept is Complete**

-Once a POC is complete, the associated GitHub repository should be removed from the [GitHub Repository Terraform](https://github.com/ministryofjustice/operations-engineering/tree/main/terraform/github/repositories), this will automatically archive the repository.
+Once a Proof of Concept (POC) is complete, the associated GitHub repository should be removed from the [GitHub Repository Terraform](https://github.com/ministryofjustice/operations-engineering/tree/main/terraform/github/repositories), this will automatically archive the repository.
 This ensures that the repository estate is not polluted by lingering POC repositories.

 ---